Get practical experience helping chronically ill patients set and achieve their health goals!

-Students accepted to Health Coaches are expected to participate in both semesters.
-In order to be matched with a patient in the spring semester, students are required to submit proof of current vaccinations, and to pass a drug screen and background check.
+-To participate in Health Coaches II and interact with patients, students are required to submit proof of current vaccinations and pass a drug screen and background check.

 BIO 304 - Health Coaches I with CBL (0.5 units)

 The fall semester of Health Coaches is focused on understanding the role of different members of the health care team, gaining perspective on the nature of chronic disease, and learning skills including motivational interviewing.
 This course includes an experiential learning component known as Community Based Learning (CBL).
 The CBL component will require students to participate in a community placement, outside of class time, on a weekly basis throughout the semester; on average students can expect to spend up to/at least two hours per week in the community.
 This will allow students the opportunity to practice the skills being discussed in class.
 A wide variety of speakers including multiple physicians, health care administrators, physical therapists, nutritionists, hospice staff, clinical psychologists and other members of the health care team will speak to students about a variety of topics including the role of the health coach, population health, empathy, end of life care, cardiovascular screening, Diabetes Mellitus, physical therapy, nutrition, and the changing face of medicine.
 Instructor permission only.

 BIO 305 – Health Coaches II with CBL (0.5 units)